 Please note that you are strongly advised to consult your GP before undertaking any new exercise programme.

 Using the same object, turn side-on and take one leg on top.
 Gently bend the trunk toward the raised leg to feel a stretch in the inner thigh.
-Hold for 10 seconds, then change legsCHEST STRETCH
+Hold for 10 seconds, then change legs.

 Stand with feet apart and place your hands behind you into the small of the back.
 Now squeeze the shoulder blades together to feel a stretch in the chest.
 Hold for six seconds.

-For information about Rosemary Conley Diet and Fitness Clubs, please visit www.rosemaryconley.com
+With thanks to Rosemary Conley Diet and Fitness Clubs.
+To learn more, please visit www.rosemaryconley.com